-Have questions about grant opportunities from the Michigan Humanities Council?
+Have questions about grant opportunities from the Michigan Humanities?
 Interested in learning more about howyour organization might propose a successful project?

 Mark your calendars for one of our winter 2015 Grant Workshops!

 - Delta College Humanities Learning Center, Room S105, 1961 Delta Road, University Center, MI 48710.
 January 23, 1-2 pm.

 - MSU Community Music School, Room 230, 3408 Woodward Avenue, Detroit, MI 48201.
 February 6, 1-3 pm.